-- DBs provided robust evidence of engagement with a range of stakeholders, including learner focus groups, class representatives, graduates, staff, and members of industry, including employers of former DBS students.
+- DBS provided robust evidence of engagement with a range of stakeholders, including learner focus groups, class representatives, graduates, staff, and members of industry, including employers of former DBS students.
 Monthly meetings are held with class representatives, and DBS is actively engaged with graduates of the college.
 DBS staff regularly attend seminars and events for professional development and are actively engaged with the peers in similar colleges in Ireland and overseas. - 2.
-The Bachelor of Arts (Honours) in Business is a popular choice among Irish and overseas students alike.
-There is clear demand for this programme also from employers, who as stakeholders, and are periodically consulted during the design and implementation of the programme.
+There is a very clear demand for graduates from MBA programmes, with employers particularly interested in skills that include communication, emotional intelligence, teamwork skills, etc. - 3.
+The course successfully attracts students from both within Ireland and overseas.